lambdamikel/Common-Lisp-Tangram-Solver/README.md

 responsible for some severe incompleteness.
 It is performing much better now!

-I was intruiged to find that I was still able to run CLIM application from 2003 in 2021, but it required me to install a number of 32bit legacy libraries (32bit Motif etc.) to get is going again on my 64bit Ubuntu Xenial PC.
+I was intruiged to find that I was still able to run a CLIM application from 2003 in 2021, but it required me to install a number of 32bit legacy libraries (32bit Motif etc.) to get is going again on my 64bit Ubuntu Xenial PC.

 On my 2012 iCore 7 2.4 GZ 8 GB Ubuntu Xenial PC, thanks to its geometric heuristics, it takes ~ 3 minutes and 54 seconds to solve the